Board of Directors

 Directors appointed by the Minister of Finance

-Ms. Codsi also has an extensive experience in consulting and executive coaching in private and public organizations, including within the context of organizational shifts or restructuring.
+Ms. Codsi also has an extensive experience in strategic consulting and mediation in many private and public organizations, including in the context of organizational shifts or restructuring.
 She is a member of many boards of directors and chairs or takes part in several strategic committees in human resources, governance and ethics.

 Mr. Pierre Hamel graduated in Actuarial Science from Laval University.
 He is also an Associate of the Society of Actuaries (ASA), member of the Canadian Institute of Actuaries and a certified corporate director.